Mehul2205/Object-Detection/README.md

 # Object-Detection
-This project aims to detect any human facial expression and outlines the face landmarks that finally returns a percentage of surety.
-Also, I'm working on detecting other objects appear in the image.
+This project aims to detect ten categories of objects using a web application.
+This project uses a fashion minst dataset for the learning purpose, the user can upload or draw the picture of an item, and it will detect the object with 98.62% accuracy.